 MagicKingdom in one day.
 We hardly waited on any lines, even though it was very busy.
 Check that app!

 - Be flexible.
-The resort I wanted to stay at had no openings, so we booked the resort that I least wanted to stay at, All Star Sports.
+The resort I wanted to stay at had no openings, so we booked the resort that I least wanted to stay at, All-Star Sports.
 I am not a sports person at all.
 It just did not appeal to me.
 But, I booked it anyway.
 And I was very pleasantly surprised!
-(Blog post about All Star Sports coming later).
+(Update: Here is my blog post all about our amazing experience at this resort!).
 Not only should you be flexible with where you stay, but be flexible in all of your planning.
 With last minute trips, it’s best to just go with the flow.

 - Get to the parks early/stay late.
 Even if you are searching the app 100 times a day, sometimes you won’t be able to get the Fastpass that you want.
 That’s when getting to the parks early or staying late comes into play.
 We were not able to get Slinky Dog Dash as a Fastpass.
 So an hour before the park closed, we decided we were going to wait in line for it.
 The wait time said 60 mins (which was the shortest wait time I saw all day for it), but we really only waited for 35!
 That gave us enough time to ride Alien Swirling Saucers with only a 10-minute wait!

 - Relax!
 With a last minute trip, things might go exactly as you plan them too.
 And that’s okay!
 Just try to go with the flow.